 The gardens at Jenkins showcase a rich tapestry of curated plant collections, including breathtaking azaleas and rhododendrons grown alongside plants native to the eastern United States.
-Serene walking paths and tranquil spaces invite visitors to immerse themselves in nature throughout the year.
-Explore our Garden Highlights below or take part in virtual tours, including our popular Wednesday Walkabouts.
+We invite you to visit throughout the year – there’s always something new to see!

 While most of the garden is dormant, witch hazels bloom along Stream Walk.
 Some of the earliest plants start to emerge, including skunk cabbage, which generates heat and will melt any snow around it.